EdD in Leadership: PK-12 Concentration

-The Doctor of Education in Leadership is designed for individuals whose work will impact the K-12 educational system and other organizations serving K-12 students.
-Generally our students are employed full-time as professionals in K-12 schools or other educational organizations.
+The Doctor of Education in Leadership is designed for individuals whose work will impact organizations serving and supporting PK-12 students and families.
+Generally our students are employed full-time as professionals in schools, nonprofit agencies, or other educational organizations.
 Consequently, the faculty expects students to join the program with well-articulated professional goals.
 All of the doctoral classes are designed to build upon the professional goals and aspirations of each student.

 Program Design and Transferring Credit

-Doctor of Education in Leadership Scholarship application due: March 15, 2015.
-Click here for scholarship application requirements.
+Doctor of Education in Leadership Scholarship application due: TBA Click here for scholarship application requirements.

 To be considered for admission, the application form and all supporting materials must be received by the Graduate Admissions office on or before the published application deadline.

 All applicants to the EdD in Leadership must submit the following:

 Lewis & Clark uses an online application.
 You will be able to upload your essay and resume.
 However, transcripts must be sent directly to the graduate school.
 We will accept official e-transcripts sent by college and university registrar offices.

 A $50 nonrefundable application fee is required.
 The fee is payable with a credit card or electronic check.
 Fee waivers are available to alumni and employees of Lewis & Clark.
 Participants in special programs are also eligible for a waiver.
 Go this page for information about the fee waiver process.

 Candidate are required to write three essays.
 The doctoral program essay topics and instructions are listed below.
 Essays may be submitted electronically (email attachment or as part of the online application) or in paper format (hand delivered, mailed or faxed).

 We require letters from three individuals who know you and are qualified to evaluate your academic competence, character and/or experience in professional or leadership roles.
 (See Statement on letter of recommendation for the EdD program.)